In Conversation: Eve Blau | Harvard GSD & Eric Mumford | WashU

 ABOUT EVE BLAU

-Eve Blau is Adjunct Professor of the History and Theory of Urban Form and Design at the GSD.
-Blau is co-director of the Harvard Mellon Urban Initiative, a cross-Harvard program that brings together scholars and resources from across the University to foster innovative approaches to the study of cities and urbanization processes.
-She is also the former director of the Davis Center for Russian and Eurasian Studies.
-Before coming to Harvard, Blau was Curator of Exhibitions and Publications at the Canadian Centre for Architecture in Montreal, and Editor of the Journal of the Society of Architectural Historians.
+Eve Blau is an architectural and urban historian.
+She is a professor of the history and theory of urban form and design in the Graduate School of Design at Harvard University where she is Co-Director of the Harvard Mellon Urban Initiative, and former Director of the Davis Center for Russian and Eurasian Studies.
+Before coming to Harvard, she was Curator of Exhibition and Publications at the Canadian Centre for Architecture in Montreal and Editor of the Journal of the Society of Architectural Historians.

 ABOUT ERIC MUMFORD

-Eric P. Mumford is the Rebecca and John Voyles Professor of Architecture at the Sam Fox School of Design & Visual Arts at Washington University in St. Louis, where he also holds courtesy appointments in art history and archaeology, as well as history.
-His academic research and teaching focuses on the history of architectural design within various midcentury metropolitan and environmental contexts, many of them related to the history of CIAM, the International Congresses of Modern Architecture.
+Eric P. Mumford is the Rebecca and John Voyles Professor of Architecture and Urban Design in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis, where he also holds courtesy appointments in the departments of Art History & Archaeology and History.
+His academic research and teaching focuses on the history of architectural design within various midcentury metropolitan and environmental contexts, many of them related to the history of CIAM, the International Congresses for Modern Architecture.

-He was co-principal investigator with Mónica Rivera on “Edges of Privacy,” a housing research project in 2021-24, supported by a McDonnell International Scholars Academy Global Incubator Seed Grant.
-He currently an advisor to the Canadian Institute for Advanced Research (CIFAR), Humanity’s Urban Future committee (cifar.ca) and a steering committee member of the Genealogies of Urban Design Network (gudesign.org).
+He currently an Advisor to the Canadian Institute for Advanced Research (CIFAR), Humanity’s Urban Future committee (cifar.ca) and a member of the Genealogies of Urban Design Network, Rome (gudesign.org).